bobbyiliev/introduction-to-bash-scripting/ebook/en/content/023-bash-redirection.md

 	...
 EOF
 ```
 Note here that `EOF` represents the delimiter (end of file) of the heredoc.
-In fact, we can use any alphanumeric word in it's place to signify the start and the end of the file.
+In fact, we can use any alphanumeric word in its place to signify the start and the end of the file.
 For instance, this is a valid heredoc:
 ```
 cat << randomword1
 	This script will print these lines on the terminal.